-In 1869, Edison moved to New York City and developed his first invention, an improved stock ticker, the Universal Stock Printer, which synchronized several stock tickers' transactions.
+In 1869, at 22 years old, Edison moved to New York City and developed his first invention, an improved stock ticker called the Universal Stock Printer, which synchronized several stock tickers' transactions.
 The Gold and Stock Telegraph Company was so impressed, they paid him $40,000 for the rights.
-Edison was only 22 years old.
 With this success, he quit his work as a telegrapher to devote himself full-time to inventing.

 Over the next few decades, Edison found his role as inventor transitioning to one as industrialist and business manager.
 The laboratory in West Orange was too large and complex for any one man to completely manage, and Edison found he was not as successful in his new role as he was in his former one.
 Edison also found that much of the future development and perfection of his inventions was being conducted by university-trained mathematicians and scientists.
 He worked best in intimate, unstructured environments with a handful of assistants and was outspoken about his disdain for academia and corporate operations.

-On a couple of occasions, Edison was able to turn failure into success.
-During the 1890s, he built a magnetic iron-ore processing plant in northern New Jersey that proved to be a commercial failure.
+During the 1890s, Edison built a magnetic iron-ore processing plant in northern New Jersey that proved to be a commercial failure.
 Later, he was able to salvage the process into a better method for producing cement.
 On April 23, 1896, Edison became the first person to project a motion picture, holding the world's first motion picture screening at Koster & Bial's Music Hall in New York City.

 As the automobile industry began to grow, Edison worked on developing a suitable storage battery that could power an electric car.
 Though the gasoline-powered engine eventually prevailed, Edison designed a battery for the self-starter on the Model T for friend and admirer Henry Ford in 1912.
 The system was used extensively in the auto industry for decades.